llJll/Reading-materials-for-computer-scientists/README.md

 ## Computer Science

 - Introduction to algorithms (third edition)

 This book is classical and over 1000 pages, but it is still to read.
 In fact, I am pleased when reading it.

 ## Programming

 - Effective Python
+- Refactoring: Improving The Design of Existing Code